PatronSaintOwl/ops/02_monitoring/README.md

 Here, you will install multiple monitoring tools in your cluster, along with their services to reach their interface.
 Happy monitoring !

+## Installation

+Simply run `./monitoring.sh` !

+Check out the list of what will be installed in your cluster and how to access it below

 # Kubernetes Dashboard

 A must have, the [Kubernetes admin dashboard](https://kubernetes.io/docs/tasks/access-application-cluster/web-ui-dashboard/) !
 This web UI allow you to manage your cluster and monitor every activities of your baby.